foundriesio/docs/source/reference-manual/troubleshooting/troubleshooting.rst

 When RSA and EC keys are created using the TA, a request is sent to the Secure Element for the creation of those keys.
-On success, a key is created in the Secure Element non volatile memory; the public key is then read back from the SE to the TA persistent storage while only a handle to the private key in the Secure Element is provided and stored by the TA.
+On success, a key is created in the Secure Element non volatile memory; the public key is then read back from the SE to the TA persistent storage —only a handle to the private key in the Secure Element is provided and stored by the TA.

 During that creation process the TA also keeps a copy of the key on its heap.